fingerprintjs/fingerprintjs-pro-react/examples/next-appDir/README.md

 ### Fingerprint Public API key

-In order to try out these examples:
+In order to try out this example:
 1. Create a `.env` (or `.env.local`) file in this directory.
 2. Set the `NEXT_PUBLIC_FPJS_PUBLIC_API_KEY` environment variable to the value of your Fingerprint Public API key.